CapitalOneCanadaHackathon/gift-hackteam/README.md

-# gift the code hackathon
+# GIFT THE CODE HACKATHON

 ## October 21-23